 If renting out your investment property, your tenant must be notified of the scheme and fully compliant with its rules.
 Tenancy details must also be supplied to the owners corporation.

-Finally, when buying your next apartment be sure you know your rights and responsibilities under Australian strata title law, including the variations in your state.
+Finally, when buying your next unit be sure you know your apartment owner legal rights and responsibilities under Australian strata title law, including the variations in your state.